TimMeiwald/PackratParserGenerator/README.md

 TODO: Generate ParserGenerators Parser with ParserGenerator and Test
 DEFECT: Known issue between string inputs and string from file read.
 Unsure how to solve or what even the issue is.
 DEFECT: Need to fix renaming imports automatically based on src directory.
 Could not be arsed at the moment.
+DEFECT: Also need to reimplement Passthrough, Collect and Delete because I had simplified grammar for the time being but cba to do that rn.